 Rationale: Closing the valve prevents air leak during inflation.
 Rapid cuff inflation ensures accurate measurement of systolic pressure.

 Rationale: Too rapid or too slow a decline in the mercury level can cause an inaccurate measurement.

 Rationale: The first Korotkoff sound is a snapping sound.
 This sound for at least two consecutive heartbeats reflects the systolic BP.

 Rationale: The fifth Korotkoff sound falls silent as the cuff pressure drops below the diastolic pressure.
-Thus, the beginning of the fifth Korotkoff sound indicates diastolic pressure in adults.6 The fourth Korotkoff sound involves distinct muffling of sounds and indicates diastolic pressure in children.9
+Thus, the beginning of the fifth Korotkoff sound indicates diastolic pressure in adults.4 The fourth Korotkoff sound involves distinct muffling of sounds and indicates diastolic pressure in pediatric patients.7

 Rationale: Continuous cuff inflation causes arterial occlusion, resulting in numbness and tingling of the patient’s leg.

 Rationale: Comparison of BP in both legs helps detect cardiovascular, neurologic, and musculoskeletal abnormalities.
-A normal difference of up to 10 mm Hg may exist between legs.1
+A difference of more than 10 mm Hg may be clinically significant.5